If a swimming pool injury or illness has set you back, we'll help you move forward

 Claim compensation for an accident at home

-Swimming pool injury or illness claims are usually referred to as public place, or occupiers' liability, claims.
+Swimming pool injury or illness claims are usually referred to as public or occupiers' liability claims.
 Click on the icons below to learn more:

-No win, no fee swimming pool injury or illness compensation claims
+Can I make a no win, no fee swimming pool injury or illness claim?

 Find out more about how no win, no fee claims work